louismineo/-template--nextjs-supabase-tailwindcss-shadcn-framer/README.md

 ![image](https://github.com/user-attachments/assets/e7413a79-f07e-4ef4-95b8-8108f0f199fb)

 Reaching this step means your set-up of this template project has been successful.

-Congratulations.
+🎉🥳 Congratulations 🎉🥳